-I speak from my own 60 plus years of experience sharing my life with animals and what these experiences have meant to me.
-Each one of these beautiful souls was my trusted friend and guide, seeing me through my stuff, loving and accepting me for who I am no matter how ignorant I was to many things.
+I speak from my own 60 years sharing my life with animals and what these experiences have meant to me.
+Each one of these beautiful souls was my trusted friend and guide, seeing me through my challenges and crap, accepting me for who I am no matter how ignorant I was to many things.
 Each of them was always there for me with love and never judging me when I took the path of resistance or denial – which I did several times through the years.
 This is how we humans learn, we do things until we see another way.

 My Thoughts During The Transitions

 I offer my experiences and do not make any claim your experience or emotional state will be the same as mine.
 You might not agree with how I coped with the experience, this is how I chose to do it.
 I encourage you to improvise, be creative, follow your inner guidance, there is no right or wrong when you are honoring and loving your animal.

 I communicated with each animal first to find out what they wanted, what was for their highest good and what their soul needed.
 Each experience has been different and I would not have changed one moment I had with them.
 At times during the transition it was challenging to stay in my heart focusing on what they wanted.
 It is important to choose loving thoughts and feelings and not allow your mind to take control with fear thoughts or wanting to control the outcome.